rafaqz/Stencils.jl/README.md

 Or

 Stencils can be used standalone, outside of `mapstencil`.
 For example in iterative cost-distance models.
-Stencils provides a stencil `indices` method to retreive array indices for the stencil, so you can use them to write values into an array for the stencil shape around your specified center index.
+Stencils provides a `stencil` method to fill a stencil for a particular location `stencil(A, I)`.
+It also has an `indices` method to retreive array indices for the stencil, so you can use them to write values into an array for the stencil shape around your specified center index.